teyotobias/GameCease/README.md

-## Django video game e-commerce site
+## Django/PostgreSQL Ecommerce Platform for Video Games
 Introducing GameCease, your one-stop website for community-sourced game recommendations and in-stock purchases, offering the ultimate gaming experience reminiscent of Amazon's convenience. 🎮🛒

 ## Come see our website!